zcourts/higgs/cluster/README.md

 # Events/Topics

-Topics are namespaced under the Node's role e.g. database/save-post means the database server handles the save-post topic this means another non-database Node, can subscribe to save-post and does something completely different without conflict
+Topics are namespaced under the Node's role e.g. database/save-post means the database server handles the save-post path this means another non-database Node, can subscribe to save-post and does something completely different without conflict

 Multiple servers can register the same role and topics, in such case